 Resource allocation dilemmas

-Funding Constraints and Resource Allocation
+Stretching Every Dollar: Funding and Resource Issues

 Funding is a critical component of disaster response.
 Without sufficient funds, NGOs cannot provide the necessary aid and support to affected communities.